The Sandman Reader II: The Doll’s House

 October 1989

-Story Artist: Mike Dringenberg (penciller), Malcolm Jones III (inker)
+Story Artist: Mike Dringenberg (penciler), Malcolm Jones III (inker)

-Issue #9 told what initially appeared to be an out-of-context story involving a young man in an African tribe.
+Issue #9 told what initially was an out-of-context story involving a young man in an African tribe.

 The grandfather’s story related how the desert inhabited by the tribe had once featured a glass city that was ruled by Nada.
 She fell in love with a mysterious stranger and, in a bid to connect with the stranger, consumed a magic fruit that transported her into the Dreaming.
-Once there, she met the stranger, who turned out to be Morpheus.
-The two fell in mutual love with one another but Nada knew that loving a member of the Endless would be problematic.
+There, she met the stranger, who revealed himself as Morpheus.
+The two fell in mutual love with one another, but Nada knew that loving a member of the Endless would be problematic.

-Nada tried to avoid Morpheus but eventually spend the night making love to him, a night in which all the world dreamed of love.
+Nada tried to avoid Morpheus but eventually spent the night making love to him, a night in which all the world dreamed of love.

-In the morning, the sun judged the union to be a bad one though and punished Nada by melting her glass city.
+In the morning, the sun judged the union to be a bad one, though, and punished Nada by melting her glass city.
 An anguished Nada then threw herself from a cliff.
-Death claimed Nada but Morpheus offered her the opportunity to be his queen.
-Morpheus warning her that he would punish her refusal by sending her to eternal damnation but Nada worried of more problems arising from such a coupling and rejected Morpheus’s offer.
+Death claimed Nada, but Morpheus offered her the opportunity to be his queen.
+Morpheus warned her that he would punish her refusal by sending her to eternal damnation, but Nada worried about more problems arising from such a coupling and rejected Morpheus’s offer.
 True to his word, Morpheus banished Nada to hell for what he viewed as her betrayal.

 The African boy, likely mirroring the opinion of many readers, disliked the harsh ending of the story.
-The boy’s grandfather simply instructed him to tell the story to his own son someday but hinted that the version told to girls was likely a bit happier in the end.
+The boy’s grandfather instructed him to tell the story to his son someday but hinted that the version told to girls was a bit happier in the end.

-Amid this dark fleshing out of the Nada story, it is worth noting that this was only the beginning of her tale with Morpheus and not the end.
+Amid this dark fleshing out of the Nada story, it was worth noting that this was only the beginning of her tale with Morpheus and not the end.

 Sandman #10: “The Doll’s House”